fossasia/pslab-documentation/_sources/introduction.md.txt

 [![PSLab Twitter](https://img.shields.io/twitter/follow/pslabio.svg?style=social&label=Follow&maxAge=2592000?style=flat-square)](https://twitter.com/pslabio)
 [![GitHub forks](https://img.shields.io/github/forks/fossasia/pslab-hardware.svg?style=social&label=Fork&maxAge=2592000)](https://GitHub.com/fossasia/pslab-hardware/network/)

-These instructions will help get you started using the Pocket Science Lab (PSLab) hardware and applications.
+These instructions will help you get started with the Pocket Science Lab (PSLab) hardware and its associated applications.

 | **WARNING**: Do not use PSLab with high voltage circuits, in hazardous environments, or without appropriate supervision!  |
 | --- |

 ## What is PSLab?

-Pocket Science Lab (PSLab) is a device which allows you to explore the world using sensors to record, analyze, and generate signals and data.
+Pocket Science Lab (PSLab) is a device that allows you to explore the world using sensors to record, analyze, and generate signals and data.

 At the core is a custom circuit board containing a [PIC24